 Still, the scientist in Lori wanted to prove that those spectacular results weren’t a fluke.
 Using the data gleaned from the campaign reporting, she and her team refined their target audiences yet again in advance of the next cold season.
 That year, Zicam gave even more of their budget to Simulmedia and saw sales go up another 13%.

 How It Worked

-Simulmedia’s VAMOS platform created a custom target based on age, gender, household income, and multiple MRI attributes.
+Simulmedia’s proprietary software platform created a custom target based on age, gender, household income, and multiple MRI attributes.

-VAMOS’s patented predictive algorithm forecast what TV programs consumers would be watching throughout cold season.
+Our patented predictive algorithm forecast what TV programs consumers would be watching throughout the cold season.